 Dr. Kate DelPizzo first visited Hospital for Special Surgery as a resident from Johns Hopkins Hospital to learn regional anesthesia techniques.
-After a fellowship in Pediatric Anesthesia and further training in Pediatric Pain Management, she joined the department as an Attending Anesthesiologist.
-Dr. DelPizzo is a board-certified anesthesiologist with a special interest in pediatric regional anesthesia and perioperative pain control for children.
+After a fellowship in Pediatric Anesthesia and further training in Pediatric Pain Management, she joined the department as an assistant attending anesthesiologist.
+Dr. DelPizzo is a board certified anesthesiologist with a special interest in pediatric regional anesthesia and perioperative pain control for children.

 Pediatric Regional Anesthesia

 Pediatric Acute Pain Management

 If your insurance is not listed, please call our office if you have questions regarding your insurance coverage.
 If you have out-of-network benefits, then your insurance may reimburse you for a portion of your office visit.
 We will work with you and your insurance to minimize your out-of-pocket costs.
 Financial assistance may be available for patients in need.

 Director of Pediatric Anesthesiology, Hospital for Special Surgery

 Assistant Professor of Anesthesiology, Weill Cornell Medical College

 Society for Education in Anesthesia